 When you sell shares in your personal portfolio and make a profit, it is likely you’ll be required to pay Capital Gains Tax (CGT) at your marginal income tax rate, which could be as high as 45%.
 Check your tax bracket here.

-However, profits made on Australian stocks invested through your super will only attract 15% tax on capital gains.
-If you can wait for the funds until retirement, you may end up well ahead.
+However, profits made on Australian stocks invested through your super will be taxed at up to 15% tax on capital gains.
+If you remain invested in your super fund's Australian share portfolio until retirement, you may end up well ahead.

 Many Industry SuperFunds have investment options that invest in Australian shares, and some may have several, possibly including ones that focus on specific types of shares such as environmentally sustainable businesses and industries.
 Your fund might even offer a way for you to directly invest in Australian-listed shares that you choose yourself.